daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 ## Testing in a few steps with wrapper
 Sometimes we'd like to test that component behaves predictably according to changing props.
 Examine \<Popup /\> component with "showed" props.
 When "showed" is true, \<Popup \/> is visible.
-After that, changing "showed" to "false", \<Popup \/> should becomes hidden.
+After that, changing "showed" to "false", \<Popup \/> should become hidden.
 How to test that transition?

-Those problems easy to handle in an imperative way, but in case of declarative React we need to come up with something.
+Those problems are easy to handle in an imperative way, but in case of declarative React we need to come up with something.
-In our team, we use additional wrapper component with state to handle it.
+In our team, we use an additional wrapper component with state to handle it.
 The state here is boolean, it responses to "showed" props.
 ```jsx
 let setPopupTestWrapperState = null;
 const PopupTestWrapper = ({ showed, win }) => {